TheSaltCracka/SpotifyMonthlyPlaylists/README.md

 By default, only songs liked after the first of the month are added, and playlists are named using the current month's abbreviation and last 2 digits of the current year (ex: Jan 22).

-After a newly liked song is found and added to a playlist the program will only add songs which are liked after.
-This allows for songs to be removed from a monthly playlist without the program constantly adding them back.

 ### Another Example